libwww-perl/HTTP-Message/CONTRIBUTING.md

 ## Other notes

-This distribution maintains the generated `META.json` and either `Makefile.PL` or `Build.PL` in the repository.
+This distribution maintains the generated `META.json` and `Makefile.PL` in the repository.
 This allows two things:
 [Travis CI](https://travis-ci.org/) can build and test the distribution without requiring Dist::Zilla, and the distribution can be installed directly from Github or a local git repository using `cpanm` for testing (again, not